-Prior to joining the Open Lab I was a research fellow in the Interact lab within the University of Sussex, working on projects like the shyness in pervasive computing project and the motivating mobility project.
+Prior to joining KTH, I was a Senior Lecturer at Open Lab, Newcastle University.
+Before this, I was a research fellow at the University of Sussex, working on projects like the shyness in pervasive computing project and the motivating mobility project.

 I completed my DPhil in the IDEAs lab.
 My work investigated how the learning context influences the emotions experienced by students.
 This work was aided through the Subtle Stone, a novel technology that I designed and developed to support students in their private communication of emotional experience to their class teacher (and a researcher).